-SAT/ACT PREP
+SAT/ACT PREP 0.5 credit

 PREREQUISITE: Juniors and Seniors Preferred.
 This course is designed to improve student performance on the SAT and ACT college entrance exams in particular, as well as on standardized tests in general.
 Methods include practice questions and tests, vocabulary building, question analysis, general test-taking strategies, and strategies for specific question types.